ellis0n/intro-python/README.md

 # intro-python
 Projects for Intro to Python

-I'm Glen May and I'm currently in a software development program.
+My name is Glen May.
-I live in St. John's, Newfoundland with my partner and our three cats.
+I live in St. John's, Newfoundland with my partner.
+Together, we play in a band called CONDITIONER. (https://ccconditionerrr.bandcamp.com/).
+We have three cats and a baby on the way.
+I'm currently enrolled in a Software Development program at Keyin College.
 This repo contains some of the projects tackled in my Intro to Python course.